Postdoctoral fellowship community

 If you are interested in conducting your postdoctoral research at Sheffield and are thinking of applying for fellowship funding please contact our Departmental Director of Research and Innovation, Dr Elizabeth Craig-Atkins, to express your interest and to find out how we can support your application.

 Find out further information about funding opportunities within the Department of Archaeology here.

-Lenny's research interests
+Catherine's research interests

 The Department of Archaeology offers a strong research profile in the study of archaeomaterials and technology, and has an impressive focus on archaeometallurgy with a research-active materials laboratory.

 Louise's research interests

 My research focus is the iron metallurgy of sub-Saharan Africa.
 I have a particular interest in the networks through which technology spreads, the use of plants in metal technologies, and the role of gender in technology - research challenges which I explore using a combination of archaeological, ethnographic and archaeological science approaches.

 I am currently on a writing fellowship, funded by the Wenner-Gren Foundation, which will see the publication of a synthesis of my previous research.
 This will draw on my past fieldwork in Uganda, Kenya and Tanzania to revisit concepts of gender, knowledge, innovation and participation in African iron metallurgy